-Grants.gov will not allow you to apply to this program until you have added an individual applicant profile.
-Once you have done so, the "Apply" button on the Grants.gov opportunity page will be red.
-Otherwise it will be grayed out.
+You will not be able to apply until you have added an individual profile.
+The "Apply" button on the Grants.gov opportunity page will be red after you have completed this step.

-Grants.gov may assign a number for the Unique Entity Identifier.
-Do not change this number.
 If you previously registered with Grants.gov and created an "individual applicant" profile, you will not need to re-register.
 However, NEH encourages you to confirm that your account is active and that your password is current.

 NEH strongly recommends that you complete your registration at least two weeks before the application deadline.
-If you fail to allow sufficient time to complete registration with Grants.gov, you will not be eligible for a deadline extension or waiver of the online submission requirement.
+If you fail to allow sufficient time to register with Grants.gov, NEH will not extend the deadline or waive the online submission requirement.